Royston-Soh/dow-GARCH/README.md

 ![](https://github.com/Royston-Soh/dow-GARCH/blob/main/pic/11%20News%20impact%20curve.jpg)

 ### Model 4: AR(1) gjrGARCH
-Adjusted Pearson Goodness-of-Fit Test: P-values are all lesser than 0.05, hence reject the null hypothesis that the model is a good fit
+Referring to the `Optimal Parameters`, we observe that the P-value for `ar1` is lesser than 0.05, and conclude that the inclusion of this parameter is stastically significant.
 ```bash
 s=ugarchspec(mean.model = list(armaOrder=c(1,0)),
              variance.model = list(model='gjrGARCH'),